samuellutz/javascript-password-generator/README.md

 # Random password

-its suppose to generate a random password but i failed to make it work properly. im turning in what i managed to finish and am hoping for constructive feedback that can help mme do better in the future.
+it suppose to generate a random password with a serious of random letters, numbers, and symbols based off of you selected peramiters.

 ## Built With